 - 3 ½ tbsp (49g) miniature chocolate chips, divided

-- Preheat the oven to 350°F, and lightly coat 12 muffin cups with nonstick cooking spray.
+- Preheat the oven to 350°F, and coat 12 muffin cups with nonstick cooking spray.

 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, cinnamon, nutmeg, and salt.
-In a separate bowl, whisk together the coconut oil, egg whites, vanilla extract, and vanilla crème stevia.
+In a separate bowl, whisk together the coconut oil or butter, egg whites, vanilla extract, and stevia.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in 2 tablespoons of milk.
 Alternate between adding the flour mixture and remaining milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 4 equal parts.)
 Gently fold in the zucchini and 3 tablespoons of mini chocolate chips.

 - Divide the batter between the prepared muffin cups, and gently press the remaining chocolate chips into the tops.
 Bake at 350°F for 22-25 minutes or until the tops are firm to the touch.
 Cool in the muffin cups for 10 minutes before carefully transferring to a wire rack.